 Tips & Tricks for Our Straight Shooter

 The biggest struggle of straight hair is that it tends to get greasy very quickly.
-The best way to combat that is to wash your hair more often and in between the days you wash your hair use a product like dry shampoo.
+The best way to combat that is to wash your hair more often and use a product like dry shampoo between wash days.

-Recommended Products: Since this hair type does not have the most body, use volumizing shampoos and conditioners to give your straight hair a little more umph.
+Recommended Products: Since this hair type does not have the most body, use volumizing shampoos and conditioners to give your straight hair a little more "Oomph!"

 You should steer away from products that are heavy so you do not give your hair more reason to produce grease.